Purab2001/Coffee-Store-Client/README.md

 ## Project Overview

 Espresso Emporium is a modern, full-stack web application for managing a coffee store's online presence.
 Users can browse, add, update, and delete coffee products through an intuitive interface with a beautiful coffee-themed design.
+The app features authentication, protected routes, and a responsive UI.

 ## 🚀 Live Demo